Guruvendra47/real-time-financial-data-pipeline/kubernetes/Readme.md

 ## Kubernetes Resources Used

-All manifests are stored inside the `kubernetes/` folder to keep the infrastructure version-controlled and reproducible.
+All files which i used in this project are stored inside the `kubernetes/` folder

 ### Files I created